florian/florian.github.io/_posts/2018-07-17-estimators.md

 \end{align*}
 $$

+The method that uses the gradient given above is sometimes referred to as *full-batch gradient descent* because it fully uses the available training data in each iteration.
 In many cases, \\(n\\) is a very large value and computing the full update \\(\nabla L\\) is expensive.
 Since computing the gradient is by far the most expensive part of gradient descent, it makes sense to try to make this more efficient.